quasarframework/quasar/docs/src/pages/quasar-cli/routing.md

 ```

-Since you cannot import Vuex from other scripts you can make store accessable to your routes array, by creating an imported routes function that takes the store as an argument.
+You can make the store accessable to your routes array by creating an imported routes function that takes the store as an argument.
 This allows you to do per route basis checking against the Vuex state.
 For example to see if the user has a subscription.

 First thing to do is go to your * "/src/router/routes.js" file and remove the ```const routes = [ ... ]``` delcaration and move the array to a return statement inside a newly created function. ```function routes () { return [ ... ] }``` See the example below.
 Then export default route as your normally would, execpt now you will export a function that expects store as an argument.